viczaptx/MDE/README.md

 # MDE
 Microsoft Defender for Endpoint

-MDE API scripts to accomplish various tasks
+Scripts to automate various tasks in MDE via API